 While the potatoes are cooking, in a skillet cook the bacon until it reaches your preferred doneness.
 Remove from the skillet, drain on paper towels, and set aside.

 Add the whites of the chopped green onion to the bacon fat and cook over medium to medium-low heat until the white of the green onions is translucent.
+Reserve the green part of the onion for garnish.
 Add the garlic and cook for 1 more minute making sure the onion and garlic do not burn.
 Pour the onion, garlic, and bacon fat into a small bowl or ramekin and set aside.

 The bacon at this point should be cool enough to handle.
 Chop into small pieces and bits and set aside.